 - Azerbaijani Manat info - general info about the Azerbaijani Manat

 - Azerbaijani Manat in the markets - recent AZN moves and predictions from the FX markets

 - Travelling in Azerbaijan - currency & money saving tips

-- Azerbaijani manat exchange rates - latest info & charts.
+- Azerbaijani Manat exchange rates - latest & historic exchange rates.

 A large number of banks offer exchange services.
 Especially in central Baku you can find remarkably low buy-sell rate splits for Euros, Pounds, Roubles and especially US Dollar cash.
 Reconverting any extra mantas back to dollars or Euros is not problematic.
 Rates at hotels tend to be significantly poorer.
 Cash machines are widespread throughout central Baku and increasingly common all across Azerbaijan with at least one ATM in even the smallest regional centre.Few cities in the world are as safe as Baku.
 Petty crime is minimal.
 Locals with bulging wallets sticking out of a rear pocket seem blissfully unconcerned getting onto a packed full public bus.

 By air, Baku has numerous connections to Europe and Central Asia, plus to China and Dubai.
 There are additional air links to Moscow from Lənkəran, Naxçivan and Gəncə.
 Direct international buses from Istanbul run three days a week to Baku (via Georgia and Gəncə) and six times daily to Naxçivan.
 Between Naxçivan and the rest of Azerbaijan you’ll need to fly, or transit Iran.
 All borders between Azerbaijan and Armenia are closed and seriously militarised.
 Similarly, Nagorno-Karabakh and the occupied areas are entirely inaccessible from the rest of Azerbaijan.

 How to get around in Azerbaijan and nearby cities?